dkmur/rdmStats/README.md

 # rdmStats

-at the time of writing this nothing has been tested so WIP is an understatement :p

 tbd:
 - add grafana templates.
 As they aren't added yet when executing settings.run errors will show when creating grafana templates.
 Ignore those for now